RazanAlsulaymi/EACH-AGENTIC-AI/README.md

 # Overview

-**EACH** is an agentic AI platform designed to assist special education teachers in creating **personalized weekly learning plans** for students with diverse learning needs.
+**EACH** is an agentic AI platform designed to assist special education teachers in creating **personalized weekly learning plans** 'for now' for students with diverse learning needs.

 The system focuses on supporting learners with: